ImplyingICheck/python_project_template/README.md

 This project template is IDE agnostic, it can be easily ported into any development environment.

 With that said, the template includes a `.idea` directory, used by IntelliJ IDEs.
 This folder contains code style defaults which are in line with the `.pylintrc` file.
 If one is not using an IntelliJ IDE or wishes to set up their own project defaults, the `.idea` directory can be deleted.

+## Attribution
+* `.pylintrc`: The pylint file is authored by the maintainers of [the pyguide](https://google.github.io/styleguide/pyguide.html) from [the Google-originated open-source style guides repository](https://github.com/google/styleguide).
+* `.idea/.gitignore`: The `.gitignore` file used for PyCharm is authored by the maintainers of [the JetBrains.gitignore file](https://github.com/github/gitignore/blob/main/Global/JetBrains.gitignore).